-- a.
-Normal operation.
-Interface is operating normally, with LPS active, SYSCLK active, status and packet data reception and transmission via the CTL and D lines, and request activity via the LREQ line. - b.
+- 1. Normal operation.
+Interface is operating normally, with LPS active, SYSCLK active, status and packet data reception and transmission via the CTL and D lines, and request activity via the LREQ line. - 2.
 LPS deasserted.
-The LLC deasserts the LPS signal and, within 1.0 μs, terminates any request or interface bus activity, and places its LREQ, CTL, and D outputs into a high-impedance state (the LLC should terminate any output signal activity such that signals end in a logic 0 state). - c.
+The LLC deasserts the LPS signal and, within 1 μs, terminates any request or interface bus activity, and places its LREQ, CTL, and D outputs into a high-impedance state (the LLC should terminate any output signal activity such that signals end in a logic 0 state). - 3.
 Interface reset.
-After TLPS\RESET time, the PHY determines that LPS is inactive, terminates any interface bus activity, and places its CTL and D outputs into a high-impedance state (the PHY terminates any output signal activity such that signals end in a logic 0 state).
-The PHY-LLC interface is now in the reset state. - d.
+After T{LPS_RESET} time, the PHY determines that LPS is inactive, terminates any interface bus activity, and places its CTL and D outputs into a high-impedance state (the PHY terminates any output signal activity such that signals end in a logic 0 state).
+The PHY-LLC interface is now in the reset state. - 4.
 Interface restored.
-After the minimum TRESTORE time, the LLC may again assert LPS active.
-(The minimum TRESTORE interval provides sufficient time for the biasing networks used in Annex J type isolation barrier circuits to stabilize and reach a quiescent state if the isolation barrier has somehow become unbalanced.)
-When LPS is asserted, the interface is initialized as described below.
+After the minimum T{RESTORE} time, the LLC may again assert LPS active.
+The minimum T{RESTORE} interval provides sufficient time for the biasing networks used in Annex J type isolation barrier circuits to stabilize and reach a quiescent state if the isolation barrier has somehow become unbalanced.
+When LPS is asserted, the interface is initialized.

-Figure 23.
+Figure 24.
 Interface Reset, ISO High

-The sequence of events for resetting the PHY-LLC interface when it is in the differentiated mode of operation (ISO terminal is high) is as follows:
+The sequence of events for resetting the PHY-LLC interface when it is in the nondifferentiated mode of operation (ISO terminal is high) is as follows:

-- a.
-Normal operation.
+- Normal operation.
 Interface is operating normally, with LPS asserted, SYSCLK active, status and packet data reception and transmission via the CTL and D lines, and request activity via the LREQ line.
-In the above diagram, the LPS signal is shown as a non-pulsed level signal.
-However, it is permissible to use a pulsed signal for LPS in a direct connection between the PHY and LLC; a pulsed signal is required when using an isolation barrier (whether of the TI bus holder type or Annex J type). - b.
+In Figure 24, the LPS signal is shown as a nonpulsed level signal.
+However, it is permissible to use a pulsed signal for LPS in a direct connection between the PHY and LLC; a pulsed signal is required when using an isolation barrier (whether of the TI bus-holder type or Annex J type). - 2.
 LPS deasserted.
-The LLC deasserts the LPS signal and, within 1.0 μs, terminates any request or interface bus activity, places its CTL and D outputs into a high-impedance state, and drives its LREQ output low. - c.
+The LLC deasserts the LPS signal and, within 1 μs, terminates any request or interface bus activity, places its CTL and D outputs into a high-impedance state, and drives its LREQ output low. - 3.
 Interface reset.
-After TLPS\RESET time, the PHY determines that LPS is inactive, terminates any interface bus activity, and drives its CTL and D outputs low.
-The PHY-LLC interface is now in the reset state. - d.
+After T{LPS_RESET} time, the PHY determines that LPS is inactive, terminates any interface bus activity, and drives its CTL and D outputs low.
+The PHY-LLC interface is now in the reset state. - 4.
 Interface restored.
-After the minimum TRESTORE time, the LLC may again assert LPS active.
-When LPS is asserted, the interface is initialized as described below.
+After the minimum T{RESTORE} time, the LLC may again assert LPS active.
+When LPS is asserted, the interface is initialized.

 If the LLC continues to keep the LPS signal deasserted, it requests that the interface be disabled.
-The PHY disables the interface when it observes that LPS has been deasserted for TLPS\DISABLE.
+The PHY disables the interface when LPS has been deasserted for T{LPS_DISABLE}.
 When the interface is disabled, the PHY sets its CTL and D outputs as stated above for interface reset, but also stops SYSCLK activity.
 The interface is also placed into the disabled condition upon a hardware reset of the PHY.
-The timing for interface disable is shown in Figure 24 and Figure 25.
+The timing for interface disable is shown in Figure 25 and Figure 26.